 While seeking to build systems capable of working in the real world, I have maintained a keen interest in theoretical research.
 My goal has always been to elicit fundamental research questions from practical problems and, at the same time, to transfer theoretical insights into practical domains.

 My work on sequence submodularity, Through the Lens of Sequence Submodularity, has recently received a Best Paper Honourable Mention Award at the top conference in automated planning and scheduling (ICAPS-20).
-It has also been published by the journal of Artificial Intelligence (AIJ - 9.088 impact factor).
+It has also been published by the Artificial Intelligence Journal (AIJ - 9.088 impact factor).

 Learn more about my Publications.

-I am the Associate General Chair of the 37th AAAI Conference in Artificial Intelligence, Managing Guest Editor of the Artificial Intelligence Journal Special Issue in Risk-Aware Autonomous Systems: Theory and Practice, co-Chair of the Doctoral Consortium at ICAPS-22, and Publicity Chair of AAMAS-22.
+I am the Program Co-Chair of the 34th International Conference in Automated Planning and Scheduling (ICAPS-24) and the Managing Guest Editor of the Artificial Intelligence Journal Special Issue in Risk-Aware Autonomous Systems: Theory and Practice.
+In 2022, I was the Associate General Chair of the 37th AAAI Conference in Artificial Intelligence, the co-Chair of the Doctoral Consortium at ICAPS-22, and the Publicity Chair of AAMAS-22.

 Learn more about my Activities.